Abay42/BMI/README.md

   the style was made using bootstrap
   -

-  it also has a history of searhes
+  it also has a history of searches
   -